cashsun/rehearse/README.md

 We believe developers should purely focus on typing code.

-Mouse-clicking always end you right up at youtube.com.
+Mouse-clicking always ends you up right at youtube.com.

 Terminal window is always at the monitor you don't want it to be.